umee-network/umee/docs/design_docs/011-historacle-pricing.md

 ## Abstract

 In order to support small-volume assets in a safe manner, we need to be able to calculate the weighted medians of our prices over the past X amount of time (30 days or so).
-This will allow the leverage module to make decisions around when to allow liquidations if an asset price is considered abnormal.
+This will allow the leverage module to make decisions around when to allow additional borrowing activity if an asset price is considered abnormal.

 ## Context